Really-SORRY/Modelling-Movies/README.md

 ![](Images/subset_data_2.png)

 An important question that occurred to me was **How should I select the 'Dependent Variable' for my model ?**.
 The model that I will be creating is going to predict movie’s popularity based on 3 response variables, and I will select one of them to act as the dependent variable.
 The target response variable for my prediction is a *Movie Rating Score*.
 Now I have 3 options to choose from – `imdb_rating`, `critics_score` and `audience_score`.
 I have selected only one of them for my model.
-Before selecting a dependent variable (for any model), we have to check for the histogram distribution of that variable, to determine whether the histogram is **Normally Distributed** NOT.
+Before selecting a dependent variable (for any model), we have to check for the histogram distribution of that variable, to determine whether the histogram is **Normally Distributed** or not.
 If we have no **Normal Distribution** then it would increase the **Variability**, which in turn would affect/increase the **Standard Error**, thus making it difficult for me to **Generalize** my **Conclusions** to the population at large.

 So, the real question that I had to ask myself was, which one to choose from ?
 Since all three of them are metrics to determine *Movie Rating* we would expect to see a correlation between the different rating scores.
-I have also drawn a scatterplot to check for linarity (together with the correlation coeffecient).
+I have also drawn a scatterplot to check for linearity (together with the correlation coeffecient).

-The *plot and correlation values*
+The *plot and correlation values*:

 ![](Images/Correlation_Plot.png)